edmundhung/conform/docs/tutorial.md

 }
 ```

 The login form is getting even better!
-In additional to the features we mentioned before, it now...
+In addition to the features we mentioned before, it now...

 - Validates the fields when you leave the input
 - Revalidates it once the value is changed